Hermann Wilhelm Vogel: Academic career

-From 1860 until 1865, he was an assistant in the mineralogical museum of the University of Berlin, and from 1884 was director of the photo-technical laboratory of the Technical Institute there.
-From 1864 he was a professor at Berlin's Technische Hochschule (from 1879, the Technical University of Berlin), where he introduced photography as a field of study.
+From 1860 until 1865, he was an assistant in the mineralogical museum of the University of Berlin.
+From 1864 he was a professor at the Technische Hochschule in Charlottenburg (today Technische Universität Berlin), where he introduced photography as a field of study.
+From 1884, he was director of the photo-technical laboratory of TH Charlottenburg.

 Dye sensitization

 In 1873 Vogel discovered dye sensitization, a pivotal contribution to the progress of photography.
 The photographic emulsions in use at that time were sensitive to blue, violet and ultraviolet light, but only slightly sensitive to green and practically insensitive to the rest of the spectrum.
 While trying out some factory-made collodion bromide dry plates from England, Vogel was amazed to find that they were more sensitive to green than to blue.
 He sought the cause and his experiments indicated that this sensitivity was due to a yellow substance in the emulsion, apparently included as an anti-halation agent.
 Rinsing it out with alcohol removed the unusual sensitivity to green.
 He then tried adding small amounts of various aniline dyes to freshly prepared emulsions and found several dyes which added sensitivity to various parts of the spectrum, closely corresponding to wavelengths of light the dyes absorbed.
 Vogel was able to add sensitivity to green, yellow, orange and even red.

 This made photography much more useful to science, allowed a more satisfactory rendering of colored subjects into black-and-white, and brought actual color photography into the realm of the practical.

 In the early 1890s, Vogel's son Ernst assisted German-American photographer William Kurtz in applying dye sensitization and three-color photography to halftone printing, so that full-color prints could be economically mass-produced with a printing press.